TIBCOSoftware/flogo-cli/README.md

 ## Installation
 ### Prerequisites
 * The Go programming language should be [installed](https://golang.org/doc/install).
+* Set GOPATH environment variable on your system
 * In order to simplify development and building in Go, we are using the **gb** build tool.
 It can be downloaded from [here](https://getgb.io).

 ### Install flogo